 Portage Health Foundation proposals require an additional Impact Statement.

-To be considered for PHF-REF, PHF-CORE, or PHF-MC funding, the proposal must include a separate section with a clear 1-pg statement of impact relevant to the five Portage Health Foundation pillars.
+To be considered for PHF-REF, PHF-SF, or PHF-MC funding, the proposal must include a separate section with a clear 1-pg statement of impact relevant to the five Portage Health Foundation pillars.
 This section should also describe project timeline and plans to secure funding from NIH and related agencies or foundations.

 - Potential to secure additional external funds (note the PHF and Michigan Tech have set an aggressive goal to achieve a 20% growth of NIH funding per year during the next five years).

 - Potential to submit competitive NIH R01 applications (particularly important for PHF-MC applications).